Traffic Processing Overview

 From a provider's point of view, a service is a network product sold to a subscriber.
 The service is usually a network application—such as browsing, e-mail, file sharing, or voice—that the subscriber uses.
 From a technical point of view, a service consists of one or more service elements, each of which enables a decision about the service associated with a network traffic flow type.

-A number of services are predefined in the default service configuration (these services are listed in the "Default Service Configuration Reference Tables" chapter of Cisco Service Control Application for Broadband Reference Guide).
+A number of services are predefined in the default service configuration (these services are listed in the "Default Service Configuration Reference Tables" chapter of the Cisco Service Control Application for Broadband Reference Guide).
 You can modify these services and add additional services to a service configuration.

 A service configuration can contain up to 500 services.